Raising the awareness of sun protection in golf

 - Melanoma can occur anywhere in the body, however for men, it’s more common in the trunk and for women it’s in the legs.
 Wearing long sleeved shirts and pants or protective sun sleeves is a great way to protect these areas from the harsh sun.

 - UV radiation causes 95% of melanomas and 99% of skin cancers.
 Surfaces on golf courses such as grass, sand and water reflect these UV rays, intensifying the level of exposure to golfers.
 Wearing a wide brimmed hat designed for golf is an excellent way to protect your ears, neck and face from these harsh rays.

-- Clouds are more likely to be blocking light than UV rays, so even on gloomy and overcast days, it’s important to seek shade while on the golf course.
+UV rays can penetrate clouds and may even be more intense due to reflection off the clouds, so even on gloomy and overcast days, it’s important to seek shade while on the golf course.
 Keep a golf umbrella or hands-free umbrella with you on the course to shelter yourself from the sun.

 Here are some simple steps you can introduce if you haven’t already:

 - A dry touch/active sunscreen will protect without creating a greasy grip.
-Apply a golf ball sized amount to all exposed skin at least 20 minutes before exposure and then reapply every two hours after that.
+Apply about a teaspoon (5ml) to each arm, each leg, your face neck & ears, and any other exposed skin at least 20 minutes before exposure and then reapply every two hours after that.